Positioning vs. Messaging

 That’s right - we provide premium website development.

 Would you believe me if I said that this change has had a monumental impact on our marketing and business as a whole?
 It seems so simple.
 I mean, we’re talking about a total of 3 words.
-It’s such a little thing… but in business, it’s often the little things that make the biggest difference.
+It’s such a little thing… but in business, it’s often the little things (many, many little things) that have the largest impact.

-This is how I choose to position the business.
-This is what I want my customers to know the first time they open my website, or read my business card.
+This is how we choose to position the business.
+This is what we want our customers to know the first time they open the website, or read a business card.

 With these things in place I can now ask questions like:

-Well, who would benefit most from my service offering?
+Well, who would benefit most from our service offering?

-How do I get in front of that audience?
+How do we get in front of that audience?

-Have I defined what my ideal client looks like?
+Have we defined what our ideal client looks like?